 - Grant awardees will be assigned a ‘Penn State’ engagement supervisor/coach upon funding and will receive specific instructions after the awarding period.

-- Grant awardees are expected to present their poster at the Student Engagement EXPO in November (at University Park), or at a equivalent regional or remote EXPO experience within one academic year of experience completion.
+- Grant awardees are expected to present their poster at the Student Engagement EXPO (at University Park), in a virtual speaker series (TBA), or at a equivalent regional or remote EXPO experience within one academic year of experience completion.

 - Award winners will receive further instructions